 Working Group Turbochargers and Centrifugal Compressors

-Improving the part load performance of centrifugal compressors is an important area of research at TFD.
-To this end, the physical flow phenomena at the operating limits are investigated using numerical and experimental methods.
-The results are used for the further development of static components, such as inlet guide vanes, bladed diffuser or asymmetric spiral, as well as for the development of the compressor’s rotor with the overall goal to extend the operating range of the compressor and to improve the efficiency.
-Another focus is on improving the part load behavior of small turbocharger turbines.
-In addition to the further development of classical control mechanisms, the concept of turbine impellers is the subject of current research.
-Consideration of diabatic effects in turbocharger analysis is an important field of research at the TFD, as turbocharger performance is strongly influenced by heat loss and heat transfer inside the turbocharger.
+The working group „Turbochargers and Radial Compressors“ focuses on improving the part-load performance of radial compressors.
+For this purpose, the physical flow phenomena at the operating limits are investigated numerically and experimentally.
+The knowledge gained is used for the further development of static components, such as inlet guide vanes, bladed diffuser or an asymmetrical volute, in order to extend the operating range of the compressor and to use it more efficiently.
+On the turbine side, the focus is on improving the part-load behavior of small turbocharger turbines.
+In addition to the further development of classic turbine control mechanisms, the rotor concept in particular is the subject of current research work.
+Furthermore, especially in the turbocharger, the diabatic behavior plays an important role in the investigations, since heat flows in the turbocharger have a very strong influence on the operating behavior.

-Another field of work covered by this group is the design of compact turbomachinery and the further improvement of existing design processes at TFD for this machine class.
-This work includes the development of process chains and derivation of appropriate design criteria.
-For the development of new design tools, simulation and optimization strategies are developed to reduce development times and save resources.
-The turbomachines are then produced as prototypes and tested experimentally.
+In the field of compact turbomachinery design, the focus is on the further development of existing design tools.
+The design includes the development of process chains for aerodynamic and structural-mechanical design and the derivation of corresponding design criteria.
+Simulation and optimization strategies are developed to reduce development times and save resources.
+Finally, the turbomachines are manufactured as prototypes and examined experimentally.

 Completed Projects in the Turbocharger Area